A Franchise Advisor is way different than a franchise consultant.

 During my call with Jim, I learned about his situation.

 Jim had been downsized from NASA, where he had been employed as an electrical engineer for the last 15 years.
 He wasn’t quite ready to retire-he felt that he had 10 more good work years in him.
 He wasn’t sure if he wanted to work for someone else again; he told me that he had always thought about going into business for himself, and that maybe this was his time to do just that.

 He also told me that he had been contacted by a franchise “consultant,” who told him that he would help him, “find the right franchise to own,” at absolutely no cost to him.
-I told Jim that I was a “recovering franchise consultant,” and shared two really important things with him;
+I told Jim that I was a “recovering franchise consultant,” and shared two really important things with him:

-1. Franchise “consultants,” and brokers, are paid large commissions by some franchise companies for introducing people like him to their concepts.
+1. Franchise “consultants,” and brokers, are paid large commissions by franchise companies for introducing people like him to their concepts.
 (Payment comes after the franchise contract is signed and the franchise fee is paid by the person they referred.)
 The commissions are lucrative enough for these consultants to offer their matchmaking services for free.
 It’s a number’s game just like anything is in sales.

-To put that into perspective, there are currently 3,000 different franchise concepts to choose from.
-So, if you work with a broker, you’re only going to be exposed to a fraction of all the franchises that are available for you to learn about!
+To put that into perspective, there are currently 3,500 different franchise concepts to choose from.
+So, if you work with a consultant/broker, you need to know that you’re only going to be exposed to a fraction of all the franchises that are available for you to learn about!

 But, (and this is the biggest difference between what I do, and what franchise brokers do) I don’t point them to any specific franchise opportunity.
 Instead, I show them how to find it on their own, but with me right by their side.
 A franchise broker only shows them franchises that the broker has formal contracts with, and would get a commission from.

-“Joel, you used to be a broker.
+“But Joel, you used to be a broker.
 You didn’t complain when you were getting those fat commission checks!”